antran22/antran22.github.io/src/views/posts/installing-spotifyd.md

 - Buying a ready-made Google Home or something similar, but the geek in me had taken a disdain to that approach because:
   - It's kinda costly.
-  - You are bringing another of Google's eavesdropping instrument in your space.
+  - You are paying Google to eavesdrop on you (not that they haven't already been doing it)
 - Build a Spotify Connect player from existing hardware and open source software

+You know I'll pick the second option, because if not then why are we even here.

 ## The Hardware

 I am running a small, old laptop in the office, which, most of the time, only run a few Docker containers.
-So I figure, why don't install Spotify Player on it.
+So I figure, why don't I install Spotify on it.

 The pros: